Director Disqualification banner

 Director Disqualification Process - Compensation Orders

-New rules introduced in October 2015 allow the Government to seek financial compensation from directors who admit unfit conduct.
+New rules introduced in October 2015 allow the Government to seek financial compensation from directors who admit to unfit conduct.

-In practice it is rare for the Insolvency Service to seek a compensation order.
+In practice, it is rare for the Insolvency Service to seek a compensation order.
 They are so rare that they are not even included in the Insolvency Service’s published data on enforcement outcomes.
 The dilemma for the Insolvency Service is that if they say they want a compensation order against a particular director, then it is less likely that the director will give a disqualification undertaking.

-If the allegations of unfit conduct are based on the failure to pay sums due to HMRC whilst other creditors are paid, then from July 2020 there is a risk that HMRC will use the evidence gained through the disqualification investigation and proceedings for the purposes of deciding whether to issue a Joint Liability Notice making the director jointly liable with the company for unpaid PAYE and VAT.
+If the allegations of unfit conduct are based on the failure to pay sums due to HMRC whilst other creditors are paid, then from July 2020, there is a risk that HMRC will use the evidence gained through the disqualification investigation and proceedings for the purposes of deciding whether to issue a Joint Liability Notice making the director jointly liable with the company for unpaid PAYE and VAT.

-What this all boils down to is that any director issued with a section 16 letter will benefit from taking legal advice from experts in directors disqualification proceedings.
+What this all boils down to is that any director issued with a section 16 letter will benefit from taking legal advice from experts in directors’ disqualification proceedings.

 Director Disqualification Process - Permission to Act